drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

 - aggregates

 ## Observing Collections
 Each time a Source propagates a change into Drasi, the change is evaluated by each Continuous Query and the impact of the change on the query result is calculated.
-This means at any point in time, each Continuous Query has an accurate result, and for each change the COntinuous Query generates a descriptions of exactly which result elements where added, updated, or deleted.
+This means at any point in time, each Continuous Query has an accurate result, and for each change the Continuous Query generates a descriptions of exactly which result elements where added, updated, or deleted.

 As a Solution Developer, this enables you to think in terms of dynamic collections defined using rich declarative queries that you can incorporate into your solution.

 It might help to think of these as
 For example,

+## Source of Change

 ## When Not to Use Drasi
 There are, of course, situations where it does not make sense to use Drasi, or where you need to carefully consider the benefits and disadvantages of other alternatives.
 Some of these situations are related to the current experimental status of Drasi but some are related to the challenges or complexities of specific environments or data models.
 Here are a few examples: